jordancoblin/jordancoblin.github.io/my-website/content/posts/mnist_nn/index.md

     return -np.sum(y * np.log(y_hat)) / y.shape[0]
 ```

-In this function, we first clip the predicted values y_hat to avoid undefined values from log(0) and then compute the average loss over the batch of examples.
+In this function, we first clip the predicted values y_hat to avoid undefined values from log(0) and then compute the average loss over the batch of examples. -->

-## Implementing Backpropagation
+## Gradient Descent with Backpropagation

+We now have a

 Next up, we implement **backpropagation**, which is the algorithm that allows the model to update its weights based on the gradient of the loss function with respect to each parameter.
 This is done using the chain rule of calculus to propagate the error from the output layer back to the input layer.